PERIPHERAL NERVE: Chronic Demyelination

 Multiple layers contain: Schwann cells alternating with collagen

-Associated axon is: Lost
+Associated central axon is: Lost

 |